rricesmith/FaserGeoEditorApp/README.md

 Qt Application for editing and maintaining the Faser GeoModel Sql Database

-Is subfile withing larger repository https://gitlab.cern.ch//dcasper/calypso
+These are subfiles within larger repository https://gitlab.cern.ch//dcasper/calypso

 Requires entire calypso repository to run/compile currently

+Replace files found in calypso/DetectorDescription/GeoModel/FaserGeoEditor/src with these files

 After following calypso readme to build all files: